JamieBort/CreateAUserdirectory/Progress.md

 ~~About to create a `host` branch to work on the first to-do item below.~~ **Done**.

 ## To-Do
-- [ ] Host this project on Netlify.
-See: https://github.com/JamieBort/LearningDirectory/tree/master/Hosting/Netlify
 - [ ] 1.
 Add code so that the url is displayed on the page; either with innerHTML and/or using window.location.href.
 See the [Node JS Tutorial for Beginners #25 - Template Engines](https://www.youtube.com/watch?v=oZGmHNZv7Sc) YouTube video to accomplish that. **Use a unique branch for this.**
+  * Use `url` as a branch name.
 - [ ] 2.
-Come back to identify what is the model, what is the view, and what is the controllor.
+Come back to identify what is the model, what is the view, and what is the controller.
 - [ ] 3.
 Make the style look like the mockup. **Use a unique branch for this.**
   - [ ] 3a.
 The "Available for hire" needs to be in red.
 (For this, see: https://github.com/takaides/robotUsers)
   - [ ] 3b.
 The way the skills are listed do not match the way they're listed in the mockup.